 Our relationship with chilis was never supposed to be from an evolutionary perspective.
 The story of chili plants and their unique red-hot fruit began in the middle of the Miocene Epoch, between 10 and 20 million years ago.
 The genus split off from its closest relatives and developed its characteristic spiciness.

 Researchers think Capsicum originated in western or north-western South America, Peru, Ecuador, and Colombia.
-Over millions of years, it spread and diversified throughout South America and eventually expanded north into Central America and Mexico.
+Over millions of years, it spread and diversified throughout South America, eventually expanding north into Central America and Mexico.
 By the time people arrived, the genus had contained dozens of wild chili species widespread throughout the region.

-The fiery kick that many chili species are known for comes from a compound unique to the capsaicin genus.
-It is mainly produced in the tissue that surrounds its seeds.
+The fiery kick for which many chili species are known comes from a compound unique to the capsaicin genus.
+Capsaicin is mainly produced in the tissue surrounding the seeds.
 How these plants make capsaicin is still unclear.

 Some studies suggest that spicy chilis make capsaicin seem much less efficient when using water than non-spicy ones.
 It means that when there’s less water available, like during a drought, spicy chilis do much worse, producing half as many seeds as their non-spicy relatives.
 So, why did some chilis become spicy in the first place?

 There’s evidence that the advantages of capsaicin may outweigh the costs.
 The compound protects the plant from insect pests and pathogens, including a devastating plant-killing fungus.
-Studies have shown that spicy chilis are much less affected by the fungus than non-spicy ones.
+Studies have shown that fungus affects spicy chilis much less than non-spicy ones.
 The natural geographic distribution of spicy chilis matches up pretty well with the fungus distribution.

-The fungus thrives in wet environments, exactly the places where the reduced water efficiency trade-off.
+The fungus thrives in wet environments, where the reduced water efficiency trade-off occurs.
 Being spicy is less of a big deal for the plants.
 This antimicrobial trait of spicy chilis may have been one of the key reasons people quickly domesticated them.

 From an evolutionary perspective, it was never meant to happen.
-It’s because another one of the probable functions of capsaicin was to keep organisms like us away.
-Like many fruiting plants, the seeds of chili peppers are spread or dispersed by animals.
+Another probable function of capsaicin was to keep organisms like us away.
+Like many fruiting plants, chili pepper seeds are spread or dispersed by animals.
 An ideal seed disperser doesn’t have teeth that might crush the seeds from the plant’s perspective.
 It has a digestive tract that doesn’t destroy them.
 It can disperse the seeds over a wide area.

 Read More: